-Vendor fees are assessed for each season and are non-refundable.
+Vendor fees assessed for each season are non-refundable once the market season has started.
 Fees are charged as a "per stall" daily rate.
 A stall is defined by a 10x10' square of space.
-Vendors selling in multiple categories will be charged fees for the predominant category as determined by the Applications Committee.
+Farmers who have a component of Ready to Eat and/or Prepared Foods will be charged the Farmer stall rate.

 Vendors who make mid-season changes that affect the predominant category or increase the number of stall square footage will be charged fees to reflect those changes.
+Vendors who decide to withdraw dates will not receive a refund.

 - Vendor fees will be billed in full upon acceptance into the market and can be paid via check, credit card, or bank transfer. - Vendor fees are due according to the following schedule: - o Due March 30: Minimum of 25% of total vendor fees for season - o Due April 30: Minimum of 50% of total vendor fees for season - o Due May 30: Minimum of 75% of total vendor fees for season - o Due June 30: 100% of total vendor fees for season - Vendors with outstanding, past due balances will not be allowed to participate in the market until fees are paid in accordance with the payment schedule.

-• Vendors who face financial hardship and need to request a payment plan must do so in writing to farmersupport@greencitymarket.org prior to falling behind in payments.
+If a vendor fails to pay on schedule, they will receive a violation of the Market Regulations (see below for Market Violations Process). - Vendors who face financial hardship and need to request a payment plan must do so in writing to farmersupport@greencitymarket.org prior to falling behind in payments. - Vendors who pay their entire outdoor market season fees (both stall and parking fees, regardless of market participation) by March 30, 2025 will receive a 10% rebate on their outdoor market season fees with their first vendor currency reimbursement. - This year, Green City Market must contract park maintenance services to excavate/level the park soil, and add sufficient mulch to its Lincoln Park location to upkeep the public park space.
+Green City Market received an estimate of \$18,000 for these services in 2025.
+Vendors attending Lincoln Park will be assessed an additional, one-time fee to cover the cost of park maintenance based on stall numbers requested at Lincoln Park.
+Based on 2024 stall numbers requested, vendors can expect to pay an additional \$80-\$1,510..